 Your product details will help a prospect visualize how they will use your product.
 But take that one step further to help them visualize what things will be like down the road if they use your product.

-A good example to demonstrate this is if you sold a piece of exercise equipment.
-Explaining how it works is getting into the product details.
+A good example of demonstrating this is selling exercise equipment.
+Explaining how it works involves getting into the product details.
 But describing what the prospect’s life will be like if they use the equipment every day is how you paint a picture of the future state.
-And this may include talking about losing weight, decreasing medical costs, improving personal relationships, having more fun, and being happier.
+This may include talking about losing weight, decreasing medical costs, improving personal relationships, having more fun, and being happier.

 Discuss the Threats of Doing Nothing

 Whether you have direct competition or not, you always compete against the option to do nothing.
-One way to not only disarm this competitor but also build interest is to discuss the negative things that could or will happen if the prospect does not do anything.
+One way to disarm this competitor and build interest is to discuss the negative things that could or will happen if the prospect does not do anything.

 For example, if you sell some sort of warranty coverage, you could discuss what the cost would be if there is a problem without your coverage in place in your product pitch.